 A traditional income statement contains several blocks of revenue and expense information, which are organized as follows:

 - Revenue block.
-Usually a one-line aggregation of gross sales and a variety of sales deductions and allowances.
+Usually a one-line aggregation of gross sales and a variety of sales discounts and allowances.

 - Cost of goods sold block.
 Includes the cost of direct materials, direct labor, and allocated factory overhead.
 Contains a mix of fixed and variable expenses.